EIndriksons/CS50W/lecture11/README.md

 From the user’s end, one way to defend against these security vulnerabilites is to be careful about what links are being clicked.
 Web browsers often display in a status bar or some other UI the actual link.

 Ultimately, there’s no way to avoid a site’s HTML from being viewed or copied because the server has to send to HTML source code to a user in order for the web page to be rendered by the browser.

-**Therefore:**
-- Make sure to inform your users about any phising attacks, possibility that someone might copy your front-end on a different, similar sounding domain name and redirect your users to a fake website, etc.

 ## Servers (like Flask, Django, etc.)